 As of December 29, 2018 and December 30, 2017, the Company held certain financial assets and liabilities that are required to be measured at fair value on a recurring basis.
 These consisted of the Company's derivative instruments related to foreign exchange rates, defined benefit pension plan investment assets and deferred compensation plan liabilities.
 The fair values of foreign exchange rate derivatives are determined using the cash flows of the foreign exchange contract, discount rates to account for the passage of time and current foreign exchange market data which are all based on inputs readily available in public markets and are categorized as Level 2.
-The fair value of deferred compensation plans is based on readily available current market data and is categorized as Level 2.
-The fair values of defined benefit pension plan investments include: certain U.S. equity securities, certain foreign equity securities, cash and cash equivalents and debt securities that are determined based on quoted prices in public markets categorized as Level 1; insurance contracts that are determined based on inputs readily available in public markets or can be derived from information available in publicly quoted markets categorized as Level 2; certain foreign equity securities, debt securities and commodity investments measured at their net asset value, which is determined based on inputs readily available in public markets; and investments in hedge funds of funds and real estate investments that are based on unobservable inputs about which little or no market data exists and are measured at a net asset value.
-Assets valued utilizing a net asset value are not required to be classified within the fair value hierarchy.
-There were no changes during 2018 to the Company's valuation techniques used to measure asset and liability fair values on a recurring basis.
+The fair value of deferred compensation plan investments include: certain U.S. equity securities, certain foreign equity securities, cash and cash equivalents and debt securities that are determined based on quoted prices in public markets categorized as Level 1; insurance contracts that are determined based on inputs readily available in public markets or can be derived from information available in publicly quoted markets categorized as Level 2; certain foreign equity securities and commodity investments measured at their net asset value, which is determined based on inputs readily available in public markets categorized as Level 2; and investments in hedge funds of funds and real estate investments that are based on unobservable inputs about which little or no market data exists and are measured at a net asset value.
+Assets valued utilizing a net asset value are not required to be classified within the fair values on a recurring basis.